stanleychiemelapaul/Checkout-Form-Design-Using-React-Js/README.md

-# Getting Started with Create React App
+In the project directory, Open the package.json file and run

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### `npm install`

-## Available Scripts
+to install the packages used in this project

-In the project directory, you can run:
+you can run the project by running the command in the project directory:

 ### `npm start`